 This pin connects to the positive power supply and is the source input of operational power for the device.
 The VPWR pin is a backside surface mount tab of the package.

-HIGH-SIDE OUTPUT (HS)
+HIGH-SIDE OUTPUT 0 & 1 (HSx)

-This pin protects high-side power output to the load.
-Output pins must be connected in parallel for operation.
+This pin protects 4.0 m $\Omega$ high-side power output to the load.

 FUNCTIONAL INTERNAL BLOCK DESCRIPTION